-What is Vocational Training?
+What is Vocational Training in Germany?

 Vocational training prepares you for occupation or work that requires a special set of skills, such as a technician, craftsman, or electrician.
 This can include classroom teaching, practical training, or a combination of the two.
 However, vocational training takes place outside the formal education system to gain practical knowledge and usually results in a vocational qualification certificate or diploma.
 You can directly receive vocational training as an apprentice from an experienced employer regardless of whether you have a formal qualification or not.